mesosphere/spark-build/README.md

 This repo lets you configure, build, and test a new Spark DCOS package.
 It is the source for the Spark package in universe.
-If you wish to modify that package, you should do so here.
+If you wish to modify that package, you should do so here, and generate a new package as described below.

 Configuring
 ---